Key Takeaways

 You may incur penalties and fees for several reasons, such as application charges, account maintenance fees, or processing fees.
 One of the most common reasons for incurring charges is late fees.

-If you miss a payment deadline, your lender typically charges a late fee which is reflected in your statement.
+If you miss a payment deadline, your lender typically charges a late fee of some sort, which is reflected in your statement as an addition to your loan balance.
 You may also have to pay additional interest due to the penalty.

 Additional Charges

-Your total loan balance may also increase due to hidden fees such as loan origination fees, credit insurance, and application fees.
-These fees may be added to your outstanding balance.
+Your total loan balance may also increase due to hidden fees such as loan origination fees, credit life and/or credit disability insurance, private mortgage insurance, and application fees.
+These fees may be added to your monthly payment, or added to your outstanding balance.

-Spend some time understanding the costs associated with borrowing.
+Spend some time understanding the costs associated with borrowing on any loan you’re considering.
 Your APR or annual percentage rate will give you a more accurate picture of the total loan cost because it includes the interest rate as well as other fees.

 Managing Loan Balance Over Time